tudat-team/tudat-space/docs/source/_src_user_guide/astrodynamics/trajectory_design.rst

 - **Define the transfer settings**: The transfer settings include the leg settings and node settings.
 These are defined using the body order (bodies through which the spacecraft will pass), the departure and arrival orbit (semi-major axis and eccentricity) and other settings specific to each leg type.
+Selecting the semi-major axis of the departure/arrival orbit as :math:`a = \infty` corresponds to having the spacecraft depart/arrive from/to the edge of the initial/final body's sphere of influence.
 The transfer settings can be created using factory functions for the following leg types:

     - **Unpowered legs**: Unpowered legs.
 Settings can be created via :func:`~tudatpy.trajectory_design.transfer_trajectory.mga_settings_unpowered_unperturbed_legs`.